abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/cpviz.rst

             </div>

-        Our :program:`cpviz` output now clearly warns that taking :math:`x_0 = 0` is not compatible with a feasible solution.
+        Our :program:`cpviz` output now clearly warns that taking :math:`x_0 = 0` does not lead to a feasible solution.
 This can only mean that the solver tried also to refute the ``Decision`` :math:`x_1 = 2`.
 So we know that the branch :math:`x_1 \neq 2` after the branch :math:`x_0 = 0` is leading nowhere.
 We have to backtrack and to refute the ``Decision`` :math:`x_0 = 0`.
         We have thus a new branch :math:`x_0 \neq 0` in the real search tree.